Identification, Images, & Information

 Identification

 Difficult to tell from closely related S. alutacea, but a few things are fairly constant.
 The tegmina (front wings) are usually speckled or spotted (sometimes nearly plain, but faint spotting usually still visible), and usually there is no pale stripe on top of these (when folded) and the pronotum.
 If the stripe is there, it is usually not well-developed, and not very contrasting.
-In S. alutacea the stripe is often there and often contrasting, and the tegmina are usually plain or only very faintly spotted.
+In S. alutacea the stripe is nearly always there and usually strongly contrasting, while the tegmina are usually plain or only very faintly spotted.
 The cercus of the males of S. rubiginosa are considerably smaller, which makes males easier to identify than females.
 The head averages larger in proportion to the thorax, but this is a subtle difference.
-Shades of reddish brown are the most common coloring, with other hues such as other browns and greys also seen (especially in the far south).
+Shades of reddish brown are the most common coloring, with other hues such as various browns and greys also seen (especially in the far south).
 Shades of green are very rare.

 Range